cylc/cylc-admin/docs/rose-suite-run-proposal/tickets.md

 record them, probably by editing the ticket below - "Wireing 2".
 Replace all references to the old settings with the new ones.

-​This needs to be done right at the start before upgraders etc come
+​This can be done at any time before Wiring 2.

-### Wireing 2: Replacing the use of all settings under hosts.
+### Wiring 2: Replacing the use of all settings under hosts.

-PREREQS: "forward lookup", "Wireing 1"
+PREREQS: "forward lookup", "Wiring 1"

 Replace all the references to hosts with platforms.

 This work is complete when you can deprecate all the old configurations

-**This ticket will break master, and should almost certainly be carried out in a feature branch**.
+**This ticket will break master, and it may be desirable to create a medium-term feature branch against which smaller PRs can be raised.**.